h3abionet/h3agwas/README.md

 ### Access keys

 To run the Nextflow pipeline with Azure Batch, you will need access keys both for your batch account and your storage account.
-At https://portal.azure.com/#home, go to Storage Accounts and then the name of your account (e.g. `batchstore`), then click "Access keys" on the left pane.
-Click "Show keys" and copy the key for key1.
-Paste it into a plain text file to hang onto it for now.
-Similarly, go into "Batch accounts", select the account you want to use, get your access key, and save it.
+At https://portal.azure.com/#home, go to Batch Accounts and then the name of your account (e.g. `h3abionet`), then click "Keys" on the left pane.
+Here you should be able to copy a key for your batch account as well as your storage account.
+Paste them into a plain text file to hang onto it for now.

 ### Auxilliary config file